 Who loves free stuff?
 Me and everyone I know!
 You’re in luck today because here is your chance to get a free stock.
 Robinhood, an online brokerage, is giving away one stock when you sign up for a new account.
-Once you have an account, you can refer friends and you’ll receive one stock when they sign up.
-I opened a new account last week and I received a share of Sprint.
-That’s just $7.75, but it’s still nice to get something for free.
+Once you have an account, you can refer friends and you’ll receive another free stock when they sign up.
+I opened a new account in 2017 and I received a share of Zynga.
+That was just $3.38, but it’s still nice to get something for free.
 The stock is chosen randomly from Robinhood’s settled shares, so you could get Apple, Ford, Sprint, or something else altogether.
-(I believe this offer is only available in the US at this time.)
-So what’s the downside?
+(You need to have a Social Security Number to open an account with Robinhood. ) So what’s the downside?
 Let’s look into it more.

 Who is Robinhood?

 Robin Hood lived in Sherwood Forest and he was one of my favorite childhood folklore figures.
-I got a book from the library and read it to RB40Jr, but he just wasn’t interested.
+In 2017, I got a book from the library and read it to RB40Jr, but he just wasn’t interested.
 Kids these days have a lot more entertainment options and I must admit Star Wars space ships are more exciting than Robin Hood running around a forest.
 OK, I digress.
-Robinhood is an app-only brokerage that charges no commission when you trade US listed stocks and ETFs.
-From what I’ve seen online, the company is legit and not a scam.
+Robinhood is a brokerage that charges no commission when you trade US-listed stocks and ETFs.
+They came a long way since 2017 and they are quite well known now.

 Also, they don’t pay interest on your cash balance.
 That’s another way they generate income.